teatwig/nano-9/README.md

 ### Can I use this to port my game to a console?

 Hopefully, yes.
 Whatever consoles Bevy supports, Nano-9 should support too.
-(However, I am not certain that bevy_mod_scripting supports WASM builds.)
+(However, I am not certain that bevy_mod_scripting supports WASM builds with Lua.)

 Some game developers have the technical wherewithal to rebuild their game in another engine like the celebrated story of the